Senior University Teacher

 I have also lectured and reviewed at a number of UK and International schools of architecture including Tecnologico de Monterrey Mexico, Hasselt University Belgium, IUAV Italy, Harbin Institute Technology China, The Bartlett UCL, Welsh School of Architecture Cardiff and Nottingham University.

 My research is led by my teaching and is practice and pedagogy-based.
 I explore the creative possibilities of interdisciplinary art and architecture practice when situated on site and produced as a collective endeavour.
 I have an expertise in design research methodologies, specifically arts-based and participatory approaches.

 In particular I explore the following through my research:

-I am Co-I in ‘Urban Education Live’ a EU network research project working with partners in Finland, Slovenia and Romania.
+I am PI in ‘Urban Education Live’ an ESRC funded research project working with partners in Finland, Slovenia and Romania.
 This is a 3 year project, based at Live Works, which explores new models for collaboration between universities and urban communities.

 Through Live Works I partner with students, graduates and academics to deliver participatory action research, for example:

 Thomas Moore – ‘Live pedagogy, civic university, austerity urbanism’ (Co-supervisor)

 Claire Tymon – ‘Creative Placeshaking’ (2nd supervisor)